Burger King products: Failed products

 Burger King has introduced several new products that performed well in testing, but did not catch on with the public.
-The failure of the BK Baguette line of sandwiches is an example a product that did not meet corporate expectations; another earlier failure was the Bull's-eye Barbecue Burger.
+The failure of the BK Baguette line of sandwiches is an example of a product that did not meet corporate expectations; another earlier failure was the Bull's-eye Barbecue Burger.
 The sandwich consisted of two side-by-side hamburger patties, American cheese, and bacon, with Bull's-eye Barbecue brand barbecue sauce.
 The sandwich was served on the same 7 in roll as the Specialty Sandwiches.
 Later it was sold as a traditional-style double cheeseburger.

 In 1992, during its time under the ownership of Britain-based Grand Metropolitan, Burger King experimented with table service.
 After 4 pm, customers would place their order at the counter, and their order would be brought to them at their table.
 Customers were given complimentary popcorn to eat while waiting for their meal.
 To coincide with the offering, a series of meals called the Dinner baskets were introduced.
 The dinner baskets included the Whopper Dinner Basket, Steak Sandwich Dinner Basket, Fried Chicken Dinner Basket, and Shrimp Dinner Basket.
 In the New England region of the United States, BK sold a Fried clam Basket.
 The dinner came with two sides, including a choice of a side salad, cole slaw, French fries, or baked potato.
 Lasting approximately a year, the sit-down restaurant concept was abandoned in 1994 in favor of the original quick-service formula.